isomerpages/mse/news/Committee-of-supply/_posts/2022-03-07-speech-by-sms-dr-amy-khor.md

 29 **Mr Gan** asked about improvements to toilets.
 We launched the Toilet Improvement Programme in October 2020 to raise the cleanliness of toilets in hawker centres and coffeeshops.

 30 The programme supported premises in improving toilet design and choice of sanitary fittings for easier cleaning, and coffeeshop operators’ initial adoption of fortnightly deep cleaning, on top of daily cleaning.
 NEA has received applications from 62 eligible coffeeshops and 28 hawker centres.
-24 coffeeshops and 1 hawker centre have completed toilet enhancement works.
+24 coffeeshops and one hawker centre have completed toilet enhancement works.

 **SAFEGUARDING OUR HAWKER CULTURE**